Continuous Dynamic Bipedal Jumping via Real-time Variable-model Optimization: Introduction

-\item We have demonstrated continuous jumping over boxes with gaps of 20 cm.
-To our knowledge, we successfully showcase the first instance, in academic work, of dynamic continuous bipedal jumping on hardware over discrete terrains.
+\item In hardware validations, our proposed framework demonstrated robust and repeatable jumping planning and execution.
+We also showcase the first instance of dynamic continuous bipedal jumping on hardware over discrete terrains with optimization-based control strategies.

-\item Experiment repeatability with the proposed framework has been validated with a 90$\%$ success rate, based on 53 single bipedal jumps with varied jumping trajectories.

 \end{itemize}